HaniSource/components/components/sidebar/usage.md

 ```

-### manage brand on the sidebar
+### Managing Brand in the Sidebar

-the best way to manage your brand on the sidebar is to use the [brand component](/docs/components/brand) then pass your logo name to the name prop, and the logo to `<slot:logo>`, so when the sidebar is expanded the full name will be shown,
+The recommended approach is to use the [brand component](/docs/components/brand) with your logo and brand name.
+When the sidebar expands, the full brand name will be displayed alongside the logo.

 ```blade
 <x-ui.sidebar>